 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chicken stock is incredibly versatile.
 You can use it as a base for soups and sauces, a cooking liquid for rice or risotto, for braising poultry or vegetables, and so on.
 A few tips:

 - The neck, back, ribs and wings are excellent for making chicken stock.
 Best of all, however, are the feet.

 - Always start with cold water.
 This helps extract more collagen, giving the stock more body.

 - Don't let the stock boil.
 It should stay at a gentle simmer.

 - Don't stir the stock as it simmers!
 All you need to do while it simmers is skim the scum off the top, and add water if it drops too low.

-- 2 to 3 pounds chicken bones (or the carcass from a roasted chicken)
+- 2 to 3 pounds chicken feet, or a combo of bones and feet (or the carcass from a roasted chicken)

 - 1 medium onion (peeled and chopped)